i2p/i2p.www/i2p2www/spec/i2np.rst

 ==============  ================================================================
  API Version    Required I2NP Features
 ==============  ================================================================
+   0.9.58       Minimum peers will build tunnels through, as of 0.9.62

    0.9.55       SSU2 transport support (if published in router info)

    0.9.51       Short tunnel build messages for ECIES-X25519 routers